Comment Choisir son Piano Numérique pour les Débutants

 Donner DEP-45 88-key Semi-emphasized Keyboard Portable Digital Piano

-Donner DEP-45 Numeric Keypad 88 Semi-weighted Keys
+Donner DEP-45 Digital Keyboard 88 Semi-Weighted Keys

 Sound Quality

 When an instrument is evaluated, sound quality is always a priority.
-Digital pianos are no exception to the rule, and their sound quality depends mostly on their electronic components.
-Even if a digital piano has an excellent library of sound recordings, without quality output it will not sound good.
+Digital pianos are no exception to the rule, and their sound quality depends mainly on their electronic components.
+Even if a digital piano has an excellent library of sound recordings, without quality output, it will not sound good.
 When evaluating a digital piano, it is still important to look at the average realism of its sound.
-More generally, the best digital pianos have more memory, which allows them to reproduce a wider range of sounds and therefore reproduce the tones of an acoustic piano with more realism and fidelity.
+More generally, the best digital pianos have more memory, which allows them to reproduce a wider range of sounds and therefore to reproduce the tones of an acoustic piano with more realism and fidelity.

 Key Response and Sensitivity

-Don't Be Impressed by the Number of Sound Effects
+Don't be Impressed by the Number of Sound Effects

 Polyphony